daemonbsd56/nyx/README.md

 #### Build the toolchain

-* Enter toolchainscripts directory.
+* Enter the toolchainscripts directory.

 		$ pushd nyx/toolchainscripts

 * Fetch needed sources by running the script.

 		$ ./fetch-sources

+  - it will download the latest development set of the SVN/LFS book
-* Start build toolchain ny running the script.
+* Start building the toolchain by running the script.

 		$ ./strap
 		$ popd
+    - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in casu the building of the proper final NYX.

-* Change toolchains permision to root.
+* Change toolchain's permission to root.

 		$ sudo chown -Rv 0:0 /mnt/lfs

-#### Prepare needed files for build final Nyx system
+#### Prepare needed files for building the final Nyx system

 * Create temporary directory in Nyx system to store needed files later after entering chroot.

 		$ sudo mkdir /mnt/lfs/nyx
 		$ sudo cp -Rv scratchpkg ports nyx/{sources,listinstall} /mnt/lfs/nyx

-#### Build final Nyx system
+#### Building the final Nyx system

-* Change to root user (the rest of this command need to run as root).
+* Change to root user (the rest of these commands must be run as root).

 		# sudo su

-* Make needed directories inside target nyx install then chroot (script).
+* Make the necessary directories inside the nyx installation and then chroot in it(executed by a script).

 		# ./chroot-nyx

-*Note: Now you are in chroot environmet, any command you run is happen in final Nyx system*
+*Note: Now you are in the chroot environment, any command you run is executed the final, definitve Nyx system*

-* Install package manager dirty way to install base system.
-Later scratchpkg get installed again and will tracked.
+* Install the package manager the "dirty way" in order to install the base system.
+Later on, scratchpkg will be installed again and will track all the installed packages.

 		# pushd nyx/scratchpkg
 		# ./INSTALL.sh
 		# popd

-* Configure scratchpkg configuration suit to your need.
+* Configure scratchpkg.conf (configuration file) in accordance to your needs.

 		# nano /etc/scratchpkg.conf

-* Copy sources and ports into right places (needed files prepared earlier).
+* Copy sources and ports into right places (those are the files you prepared earlier).

 		# cp -Rv nyx/sources/* /var/cache/scratchpkg/sources
 		# cp -Rv ports/{core,extra,git,lxde,wip,xfce4,xorg} /usr/ports

-* Installing base system. (baseinstall script is come with scratchpkg)
+* Installing base system. (a baseinstall script is provided by scratchpkg)

 		# baseinstall

 * Install an init to system (rc-init or lfs-bootscripts).
-Currently have rc-init (bsd-init style) and lfs-bootscript (init provide by LFS).
+Currently rc-init (bsd-init style) and lfs-bootscript (init provided by LFS).
 Run `scratch -s rcinit` to search availble daemon for rc-init, `scratch -s lfsbootscripts` to search available daemon for lfs-bootscripts.

 		# scratch -i -p rc-init

-* Exit chroot and remove temporary toolchain. (remove temporary toolchain consider mandatory because next chroot script will depends on it).
+* Exit chroot and remove temporary toolchain. (removing the temporary toolchain is considered mandatory because next chroot script will depend on it.
+You may naturally still tar it into a file and copy it somewhere else).

 		# exit
 		# rm -fr /mnt/lfs/tools

 #### Re-chroot into Nyx system to configure

-* Chroot final Nyx system by running the 'chroot' script.
+* Chroot in the final Nyx system by running the 'chroot' script.

 		./chroot /mnt/lfs